erfjab/migration/doc/handler.md

 ### Commands

-- `--install`: Set up the bot, including dependencies and initial configuration.
+- `install`: Set up the bot, including dependencies and initial configuration.
-- `--start`: Start the bot service.
+- `start`: Start the bot service.
-- `--stop`: Stop the bot service.
+- `stop`: Stop the bot service.
-- `--restart`: Restart the bot service.
+- `restart`: Restart the bot service.
-- `--status`: Check the current status of the bot service.
+- `status`: Check the current status of the bot service.
-- `--logs`: View the bot’s logs in real time.
+- `logs`: View the bot’s logs in real time.
-- `--update`: Pull the latest changes from the repository and apply updates.
+- `update`: Pull the latest changes from the repository and apply updates.
-- `--uninstall`: Fully remove the bot and all related files.
+- `uninstall`: Fully remove the bot and all related files.
-- `--help`: Display a help message with all available commands.
+- `help`: Display a help message with all available commands.

 ## Directory Structure